Simulated prosthetic vision confirms checkerboard as an effective raster pattern for epiretinal implants: Introduction

+Direct evaluation of raster strategies in real implant users is currently infeasible: no commercial retinal prostheses are available, and clinical testing is limited by safety constraints, device variability, and small sample sizes. \Ac{SPV} in immersive \ac{VR} offers a scalable, risk-free alternative, enabling controlled experiments with \emph{virtual patients} in realistic environments \citep{hayes_visually_2003, dagnelie_real_2007, kasowski_immersive_2022}.
+To ensure realism, simulations must be grounded in device-specific models.
+Here we focus on epiretinal implants because they are the best studied, with psychophysically validated models of phosphene appearance \citep{beyeler_model_2019, granley_computational_2021}, temporal dynamics \citep{hou_predicting_2024}, and nonlinear spatial summation \citep{hou_axonal_2024}.
+These models provide a principled foundation for evaluating stimulation strategies such as raster scheduling.

-In this study, we systematically evaluated four raster patterns---horizontal, vertical, checkerboard, and random---using \ac{SPV} to assess their effects on letter recognition and motion discrimination tasks.
+In this study, we systematically evaluated four raster patterns (horizontal, vertical, checkerboard, and random) using \ac{SPV} to assess their effects on letter recognition and motion discrimination tasks.
+We also evaluated the influence of raster frame rate and the number of electrodes per raster group in a follow-up experiment.
 By analyzing task performance and perceptual biases across these configurations, we aimed to identify patterns that optimize usability while adhering to regulatory safety constraints.

+Although checkerboard-like scheduling strategies are common in engineering and display systems, their impact on human perception in the context of visual prostheses has not been rigorously tested.
+Prior publications have mentioned raster scheduling only in passing, typically without quantitative evaluation or behavioral metrics.
+To our knowledge, no study has (i) systematically compared multiple spatial raster patterns, (ii) assessed behavioral consequences across multiple tasks, and (iii) incorporated realistic spatiotemporal phosphene dynamics into the simulation.
+Our work addresses this gap by providing the first data-driven rationale for selecting a checkerboard raster pattern over the linear or random patterns currently used in commercial devices.

+Because this approach generalizes across tasks and requires no per-frame computation or patient-specific calibration, it offers a low-overhead, high-impact modification to existing stimulation protocols.
+As such, it represents a translationally relevant solution for improving usability in current and future implant systems.

 As high-resolution prosthetic technologies for retinal and cortical applications continue to develop, refining electrode activation strategies will be essential to bridge the gap between engineering advancements and the practical needs of individuals with vision loss \citep{nadolskis_aligning_2024}.
 Simulated experiments like this study represent an important step toward refining these systems and advancing their clinical viability.